Jenny's story

 What advice would you give to young women who are thinking about entering the profession?

+My advice is to find a company that offers the right support and pathways for growth.
 It’s essential to have honest conversations with your employer about your career aspirations and to find a business that believes in you and provides opportunities for development.

 What are your long-term career goals?